 Beginner swimmers often feel the cold sooner than those students who are able to swim since they are less active, in order to remedy this, swimming teachers should plan lessons to ensure that their students are kept busy and active.

-Teachers who teach in situations where the water temperature is not heated, may have to begin the lesson with land drills or water safety activities to break up the duration of the water time.
+Swim school teachers who teach in situations where the water temperature is not heated may have to begin the lesson with land drills or water safety activities to break up the duration of the water time.
 They must also keep the class moving at all cost sometimes wave formation may be the best way to keep the whole class moving and active.
 They may also need to advise parents on how to appropriately dress their child to keep them warm.
 Encouraging children to stay down low in the water to avoid wind chill is also helpful.

 Beginner learners respond positively to routines and familiar surrounds and situations, for this reason following a similar lesson plan from week to week, while gradually building on skills will help to progress students faster.